 Some marketing efforts are aimed at gaining more traffic to your site.
 In contrast, conversion optimisation is about getting more visitors to take action on your site – without necessarily increasing traffic.

 There is a wide range of conversion rates.
 Average sites see about 1% to 3% conversion, while top-performing sites can see up to 9% conversion.
-Clearly it’s an area to focus on.
+It’s an area to focus on.

 The CRO definition above makes it clear that personalisation is a subset of CRO strategies.
-After all, the whole idea of personalisation is to qualify leads.
-If you look at them as items on a list, CRO comes before personalisation.
-But if you look at them as building blocks, personalisation may just take the top spot.
-And here’s why: personalisation extends beyond straightforward conversion optimisation into customer relationships.
+After all, the whole idea of hyper-personalisation is to qualify leads.
+If you look at them as items on a list, CRO comes first.
+But if you look at them as building blocks, hyper-personalisation easily takes the top spot.
+And here’s why: hyper-personalisation, between which there are many distinctions, extends beyond straightforward conversion optimisation into customer relationships.

 These are three ways personalisation improves CRO: